 If you are offered free jewellery cleaning by this method, by all means accept.
 Then when the scammer tries to sell you his miraculous aluminium plate, tell him that you know exactly how the electrochemical process works and that you know how to do the same thing with a piece of kitchen foil for virtually no cost.
 But at least you will have ripped him off by making him go to the effort of cleaning your jewellery for free.
 The secret of dealing with scammers and rip-off merchants is to make them pay in some way and never let them get away unscathed.

 People are stupid.
-In fact there does not seem to be any depths to the stupidity of people.
+In fact there does not seem to be any limits to the depths to the stupidity of people.
 They love to believe that there are mystical powers out there that can be harnessed for their benefit.
 Stupid people believe in lucky charms such as a rabbit's foot that they carry with them.
 Unfortunately it's bad luck for the rabbit.
 People believe in lucky horseshoes, amulets, pendants and other junk.
 Stupid people tap on wood for luck.
 They are morons.

 Of course there are plenty of scammers out there that will take advantage of the stupidity of these people and make fortunes from selling them worthless devices that do nothing.
 This is really why religion exists, because stupid people love to believe that there is a god and an afterlife, even though there has never been a shred of evidence in the entire history of humans on this planet to prove this.
 Stupid people prefer to believe the most preposterously ridiculous stories in preference to any logical explanations of any phenomena.